Stunt Car Racer: Development and release

-British developer Geoff Crammond spent three years developing Stunt Car Racer, his second car-based title after Revs in 1984.
+British developer Geoff Crammond spent three years developing Stunt Car Racer, his second car-based title after Revs in 1985.
 The project started off as a land-roving simulator for Commodore 64 where one drives on randomly undulating terrain.
 The physics were then programmed for the car's suspension, and after testing the game himself, Crammond found driving off ramps the most enjoyable.
 He then added in more ramps on an even stretch of the landscape, but had difficulty locating them.
 He therefore placed the ramps on a track, which he then elevated to avoid driving onto the field.
 The track's corners were banked to emphasize the game's speed and the ramps as its main challenge.
 It was suggested after a magazine interview with Crammond that he was inspired by the arcade game Hard Drivin', but he said that he had seen it only in the final months of his game's development and that it had no impact on its outcome.

-Visually, the difference between the early 8-bit and later Amiga and Atari ST releases is that the latter use a system for plotting polygons instead of a solid fill technique.
+Visually, the difference between the 8-bit and Amiga and Atari ST releases is that the latter use a system for plotting polygons instead of a solid fill technique.
 Another key difference is that besides racing head-to-head on two linked computers, an Amiga can be connected to an Atari ST computer via the same RS-232 serial port on both machines for cross-platform play, owing to Crammond's experience with outputting data for his other game, Aviator, on the BBC Micro.
 MicroProse considered adding up to eight concurrent racers and an editor for creating tracks, but ruled in favor of head-to-head racing and against the latter because doing either would have caused the gameplay to suffer severe stutters.
 The ZX Spectrum and Amstrad CPC ports of Stunt Car Racer were programmed by Pete Cooke, and the DOS version was programmed by Tim Ansell.
 The Commodore 64 version was later modified for use without a keyboard.
 This version was in the Power Play cartridge together with Rick Dangerous and MicroProse Soccer, released for the C64 Games System.
 The last platforms to be ported to were the Amiga and the Atari ST, both programmed by Crammond.
 A port of Stunt Car Racer for the Atari Jaguar was rumored to be in development, but it was never released.

 A long-awaited sequel, Stunt Car Racer Pro, was announced in April 2003, but it never came to fruition.